zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`port`**
  Defines the port which API Catalog should be started on.
 - **`debug`**
- Defines if we want to enable debug mode for gateway.
+ Defines if we want to enable debug mode for the API Catalog.
 This is equivalent to the `APIML_DEBUG_MODE_ENABLED` variable but with better granular level.
 - **`environment.preferIpAddress`**
  Set this parameter to `true`  to advertise a service IP address instead of its hostname.
   **Note:** This configuration is deprecated.
 Zowe start script will ignore this value and always set it to `false`.